JaredC-Medora/osticket-prereqs/README.md

 </p>
 <p>
-PLEASE DO NOT FORGET TO PAUSE OR DELETE ALL AZURE VM's TO REDUCE COSTS/CHARGES
+<h2>PLEASE DO NOT FORGET TO PAUSE OR DELETE ALL AZURE VM's TO REDUCE COSTS/CHARGES</h2>
 </p>
 <br />